 Having it as a potluck, with each person chipping in to feed the others, is somewhat similar to what we are told happened between the Pilgrims and the Native Americans.
 I’m sure that they didn’t bring this particular dessert, pecans and bourbon being a bit more Southern, but I like to think that they served something sweet that day.
 Pie just seems integrally linked to this holiday.

-Total prep time: 15-20 minutes with an additional 45 for baking
+Serves: Depends on how much you like pie (at least 8) Total prep time: 15-20 minutes with an additional 45 for baking

 Melt butter and set aside to cool.
 Beat eggs, gradually add sugar and beat until pale.
 Pour in bourbon and incorporate fully.
 Add melted butter a little at a time and whisk completely.